Jenkins immediately suspected she had been bitten by a snake.

-Georgia Poison Control, for instance, estimates that snakebites against people are up 60 percent from the same period last year.
+Georgia Poison Control, for instance, estimates that snakebites against people were up 60 percent last spring from the same period in 2016.

 When Dr. Michelle Goodnight, an emergency and critical care specialist, shaved the 7-pound dog’s paw, she found two small puncture marks.